 What is auto‑negotiation in Networking in Ethernet devices?

-Auto-negotiation in networking refers to the capability of Ethernet devices like ethernet switches, routers, servers, etc to automatically determine and configure their link settings, such as speed and duplex mode, without any manual intervention.
-It is an important feature that allows devices to establish a common communication protocol and optimize network performance.
+Auto‑Negotiation in networking refers to the capability of Ethernet devices like Ethernet switches, routers, servers, etc., to automatically determine and configure their link settings, such as speed and duplex mode, without any manual intervention.
+It is an important feature that allows devices to establish a common communication method and optimize network performance.

-When two Ethernet devices are connected, they initiate the auto-negotiation process by exchanging a series of electrical signals called Fast Link Pulses (FLPs).
-During this process, the devices communicate their capabilities, including supported speeds (such as 10 Mbps, 100 Mbps, or 1 Gbps) and duplex modes (half-duplex or full-duplex).
+When two Ethernet devices are connected, they initiate Auto‑Negotiation by exchanging a series of electrical signals called Fast Link Pulses (FLPs).
+During this process, the devices communicate their capabilities, including supported speeds (such as 10/100/1000 Mb/s and multi‑gig rates like 2.5G/5G/10G on copper) and duplex modes (half‑duplex or full‑duplex).
+Where supported, additional capabilities such as Pause (flow control) are also exchanged.

-In summary, auto-negotiation simplifies the process of connecting Ethernet devices by automatically configuring their link settings.
+In summary, Auto‑Negotiation simplifies connecting Ethernet devices by automatically configuring their link settings.
 It ensures that devices communicate effectively and efficiently by establishing a common protocol, optimizing network performance, and maintaining compatibility between different devices on the network.
+The safest default is speed auto and duplex auto on both link partners.

 Two core configuration components determined by auto‑negotiation in Ethernet:-